essam-tobgi-dev/baytak/README.md

 * **Image Uploads**: Upload multiple images for properties and projects to provide visual context.
 * **Responsive Design**: Mobile-friendly interface with Tailwind CSS for seamless user experience across devices.
 * **Validation and Error Handling**: Robust form validations with user-friendly error messages.
+* **AI Powered Assistant** Baytak is enhanced with AI powered assistant that integrated with app database to improve user experience

 ## 🛠 Tech Stack